finos/common-domain-model/documentation/source/contribution.rst

 .. note:: Depending on the size, complexity or impact of a contribution, the CDM Maintainer can recommend for the contribution to be presented with an appropriate level of details with the CDM Architecture and Review Committee for further feedback.
 The CDM Maintainer will work with the Contributor to orchestrate that additional step.
 The additional feedback may recommend revisions to the proposed changes.
 When it is the case the review process will iterate on the revised proposal.

+Model maintenance
+^^^^^^^^^^^^^^^^^

+Before the Pull Request can be merged into the CDM's main branch, some work is usually required by the Maintainer to preserve the integrity of the model source code and of its downstream dependencies.

 Post-review technical tasks
 """""""""""""""""""""""""""

-Following model reviews, a number of technical tasks may be required before the changes can be finally approved, merged and released:
+A number of technical tasks may need to be performed on the Pull Request once it is approved:

 - **Stale CDM version**: Contribution is based on an old CDM version and model changes conflict with more recent changes.
 If the conflicting change is available in Rosetta, the contributor should be asked to update their contribution to the latest version and resubmit.
 If the conflicting change is not yet available in Rosetta, this merge will need to be handled by the CDM Maintainer.
 - **Failed unit tests**: Java unit tests in the CDM project may fail due to problems in the contributed changes.
 Alternatively it may be that the test expectations need to be updated.
 The Maintainer should determine the cause of the test failure and notify either the Contributor or work on adjusting the test expectations.